-Lyndon Baines Johnson was the 36th U.S. President.
-He served from 1963 - 1969.
+Lyndon Baines Johnson was the 36th U.S. president.
+He served from 1963 to 1969.
 He was sworn in on November 22, 1963, two hours and nine minutes after President John F. Kennedy was assassinated.
-After completing the final year of JFK's term, he was elected in 1964 with 61 percent of the votes.
-It was the widest popular margin in American history.
-This mandate allowed him to expand the federal government's role.
+But by that time, he had earned a reputation as a powerful leader who knew how to get things done.

-LBJ's increased government spending added $42 billion, or 13 percent, to the national debt.
-It was nearly double the amount added by JFK, but less than a third added by President Nixon.
-In fact, every president since Johnson has increased the debt by 30 percent or more.
-For more, see U.S. Debt by President.
+LBJ's increased government spending added $42 billion, or 13%, to the national debt.
+It was almost double the amount added by JFK, but less than a third of the debt added by President Nixon.
+Since Johnson, every president has increased the debt by at least 30%.

 War on Poverty

 Soon after being sworn in, LBJ declared a War on Poverty.
-That was his way to push through passage of Kennedy's tax cut and civil rights bill.
-Although the unemployment rate was only 5.5 percent overall, it was 25 percent for black youths.
+He used it to push through Kennedy's tax cut and civil rights bills.

 The Great Society